 Chatham is a rural county located in the heart of North Carolina.
-Our proximity to Research Triangle Park and the cities of Raleigh, Durham, Cary, Chapel Hill, offers the amenities of urban life while providing the comfort of a suburban setting.
+Our proximity to Research Triangle Park and the cities of Raleigh, Durham, Cary and Chapel Hill offers the amenities of urban life while providing the comfort of a suburban setting.
 At 707 square miles, Chatham is one of largest counties in North Carolina and is home to approximately 66,000 people.

 Chatham County residents strongly support education and lifelong learning.
-That is evident by the passing of three bond referendums since 1989, for six new schools; Silk Hope, Bonlee, Bennett, North Chatham, Chatham Middle and Perry Harrison.
+That is evident by the passing of three bond referendums since 1989 for six new schools: Silk Hope, Bonlee, Bennett, North Chatham, Chatham Middle and Perry Harrison.
 Two new schools have been constructed within the past eight years.
-Virginia Cross Elementary opened in October 2007 and Margaret B. Pollard Middle school opened in January 2011.
+Virginia Cross Elementary School opened in October 2007, and Margaret B. Pollard Middle School opened in January 2011.
+Two new schools, Chatham Grove Elementary School and Seaforth High School are scheduled to open in 2020 and 2021, respectively, to account for population growth in Chatham County.
 The positive consequences of lifelong learning cannot be overstated.
 For this reason, Chatham County Schools highly encourages parental and community involvement.

 A major component of community schools is a county-wide volunteer program.
-More than one thousand volunteers provide services to the schools each year.
-One of the largest volunteer programs is the Parent Teacher Association (PTA) Thrift Shop.
-PTA Thrift Shop volunteers provide countless hours of service and have raised over $8.5 million for the schools.
+More than 1,000 volunteers provide services to the schools each year.
+One of the largest volunteer programs is the partnership with Chatham PTA Thrift Shop.
+Volunteers with the organization provide countless hours of service and have raised more than $8.5 million for the schools.

 The Chatham Education Foundation, a private not-for-profit organization, includes members from the business, education and professional communities.
 Grants, mini-grants and other special projects provide a continuous flow of supplemental support for education.